 But our workout hits it all: the abs, the obliques, the lower back.
 These 10 moves will sculpt your midsection into one mean abdominal machine without requiring a gym membership or a bathroom-mirror selfie.
 Of course, no core workout will ever lead to a flat belly if it’s not accompanied by eating smart and keeping up the cardio — if you’re carrying extra pounds, you’re going to have a gut, no matter how many planks you do.
 But follow us and we’ll get you closer — and in less time than you might think.

-The Ultimate Abs Workout for Men
+The 15-Minute Ab Workout for Men

-One you can get through the below workout comfortably, add reps to your set, or sets to your circuit, to keep challenging yourself.
+Once you can get through the below workout comfortably, add reps to your set, or sets to your circuit, to keep challenging yourself.

 Lie on your back, legs extended, heels about 6 inches off the ground.
 Place your hands by your sides or under the small of your back for support.
 Begin to scissor your legs up and down, as if you are doing the backstroke in the pool.
 Flutter kick for 20 seconds, rest 10, then do 20 seconds more.

 Get into an extended pushup position, then lower yourself to your elbows.
 Keeping your body in a straight line from head to toe, hold the position for 60 seconds.
 For variations on the theme, try a side plank (prop yourself up on one elbow, then raise your hips off the ground to create a straight line from your feet to your shoulders).